Maimonides's Attire | Mixed-media | 1.5 x 6 x 1' | 2011

 The installation consists of a life-size sculpture, installed behind a display window with a green curtain in the background, and a complementary video.

-The sculpture includes jalabiya, turban, keffiyeh and shoulder bands (cotton fabric, silk thread, woven Damascus fabric [silk and 14K gold], raw silk, full-body mannequin, polyester cast (73x32x24 in), gold plated brass pendant inlaid with 1 NIS coin, and 1000 NIS bill
+The sculpture includes jalabiya, turban, keffiyeh and shoulder bands (cotton fabric, silk thread, woven Damascus fabric [silk and 14K gold], raw silk, full-body mannequin, polyester cast, gold plated brass pendant inlaid with 1 NIS coin, and 1000 NIS bill.

 The story of Maimonides and Saladin is told in the video by Bilal Abu-Halaf, a cloth merchant from the Old City of Jerusalem who imports textiles from Damascus, Morocco and India.

-Abu-Halaf is the third generation of cloth merchants in his family, and regards himself as a descendant of soldiers from a battalion that traveled to Jerusalem during Saladin’s conquest, 200 years ago.
-The story of Maimonides' tailored attire was told in Abu-Halaf's family from generation to generation.
+Abu-Halaf is the third generation of cloth merchants in his family, and regards himself as a descendant of soldiers from a battalion that traveled to Jerusalem during Saladin’s conquest 200 years ago.